someflydays/physics-simulation/scripts/README.md

-# Scripts for Setup, Build Automation, and Utilities.
+# Scripts for Setup and Utilities